s-shichino1989/TASSeq_EnhancedBeads/README.md

 * Perform mapping and counting by STARsolo 2.7.10a (for WTA and targeted reads) or Bowtie2-2.4.5 (for hashtag/sampletag/Totalseq/Abseq reads)
 * small-RNA annotations were removed from reference gtf file to build STAR index files.
 * Required index files are automatically built by running setup.sh script.
-* Identify valid cell barcodes by using DropletUtils and dropkick packages and export count matrix data of survived cells (.txt.gz file)
+* Identify valid cell barcodes by using DropletUtils and Dropkick packages and export count matrix data of survived cells (.txt.gz file)
 * Export spliced- and un-spliced count data for further RNA velocity analysis.
 * Export mapping report html file that contains basic statistics of mapping results with associated figures.
 * Each cell barcode are exported as 27nt nucleotide bases without two 4-base spacers.